 Each product is given a maximum of five stars in each of the three areas, and only those scoring nine or more stars in total are added to the Guide.
 This stringent process enables us to confidently list and promote toys included in our Guide and provide a trustworthy service to help parents to sort through the sea of toys available on shelves today to buy toys which will really hit the spot.

-The criteria for achieving a ‘fun’ rating is:
+The criteria for achieving a ‘fun / level of engagement’ rating is:

 This is awarded to the real favourites.
-Toys are required to provide entertainment for most of our children for longer than 10 minutes at a time (or slightly less for toddlers/pre-schoolers).
+Products and resources are required to keep most of our children engaged for longer than 10 minutes at a time (or slightly less for toddlers/pre-schoolers).

-This is awarded to toys that are enjoyed repeatedly by the majority of children for 5 minutes or more.
-At least some of the child testers will have remained keen to play with this toy regularly and may be very engaging for specific groups of children.
+This is awarded to the products and resources that are enjoyed repeatedly by the majority of children for 5 minutes or more.
+At least some of the child testers will have remained keen to engage with this learning product regularly and it may be very engaging for specific groups of children.

-Many of the children enjoyed playing with the toy, and some for prolonged periods of time.
+Many of the children enjoyed engaging with the product or learning resource, and some for prolonged periods of time.
 It is not a favourite but still provides engagement and entertainment.

-We award 2 stars to toys where the majority of children become disengaged quickly and choose not to play with it again.
-It has not become favourite with any of the children.
+We award two stars to those products and resources where the majority of children lose interest quickly and choose not to engage with it again.
+It has not become a favourite activity with any of the children.

-If most children get bored quickly and are reluctant to play with the toy more than once, we give this a one star rating.
-There may be educational resources that are not engaging on their own but are still valuable as a teaching aid.
+If most children get bored quickly and are reluctant to engage with the product or learning resource more than once, we give this a one star rating.

 The criteria for achieving a ‘Ease of Use’ rating is: